jduncan017/tailwind-fold/README.md

-# Tailwind Fold with Names
+# Tailwind Fold With Class Names

-Tailwind is an amazing way to write CSS.
-It's easy to duplicate from project to project, reduces total lines of code, and gets rid of bulky CSS files.
-However, for me it has always had 2 main flaws - it's messy to read and you can't easily tell what you're looking at.
+Tailwind CSS offers a fantastic way to style your projects.
+It's easy to replicate across different projects, minimizes overall code, and eliminates those cumbersome CSS files.
+However, I've always encountered two main challenges with it:

+1. It can look cluttered and hard to read.
+2. It's difficult to quickly identify the component you're working with.

-A few developers have come up with this Inline Fold solution that hides away the CSS when you're not using it, I just added one modification to always show the first word in your class/className.
-This allows you to create names for your HTML elements so you can still use BEM styling or naming conventions of any kind.
-Read on for more!
+To address these issues, some developers devised the Inline Fold solution, which hides the CSS classes when you're not using them.
+I've taken it a step further by modifying it to always display the first class in your class or className attribute.
+This tweak allows you to create recognizable names for your HTML elements, so you can still apply BEM or any other naming conventions.

+Read on to learn more about this improved solution!

 ## Features